chatpal/chatpal-search-solr-ext/doc/logging.md

 ## Solr Logging

-The Chatpal request handler logs information in Json Format on every request, like:
+The Chatpal request handler logs information in JSON Format on every request, like:
 ```json
 {
    "data":{